pwdel/userlevelmodelsflask/README.md

 * Further, creating pools, teams or groups of eligibility for use together might be something else fairly universal.
 Essentially, particularly with larger applications, you may have one or a small team of editors who may be assigned to a sponsor (which could also be considered an author).
 There may also be different sponsor accounts.
 The ability to create different types of relationship tables dynamically will be extremely helpful in this scenario.
 * Resources may also be an important thing to create - basically giving a sponsor or privleged account access to a resource, which might be a part of a microservice, even possibly in a different container, may become important in the future.
 * Error prevention and UX considerations are extremely minimal in this application.
 There are lots of easy to fix, low hanging fruit here.
+* Dedicated role table - rather than having hard-coded roles, just improve the database to have a table including roles, so that we can write one function which dynamically checks for roles rather than have to continously write different functons for different roles - that's if we anticipate many different roles coming into play in the future.

 ## References